Ricardian-Fabric/Ricardian-Contract-React-Component/readme.md

 # Ricardian Contract React Component

 This is react dependency used for rendering ricardian contracts inside react application.

+The dependency allows you to use any component framework and render the ricardian contract directly into your application1

+You can find the example here: https://github.com/Ricardian-Fabric/Ricardian-Contract-React-Component-EXAMPLE

 The Ricardian contract exposes the following interface:

         <RicardianContract
             LoadingIndicator={<ProgressIndicator />}